Answers to Your Most Frequently Asked Questions

 - Personal information such as race, age, ancestry, sex, ethnicity, or political affiliation

 Concerned about the impacts bankruptcy will have on your credit report?
 Don't be!
 Call us today at (757) 276-6555 for your free consultation.

 Find this article helpful?
 Like us on Facebook and receive our updates on a regular basis!

 If I file bankruptcy, how will that effect the economy?

 A concern we hear often is that debtors feel that if they file bankruptcy, there will be negative implications on the economy.
-It’s great to be socially responsible and have concern regarding your decision to file.
+It’s great to be socially responsible and have concerns regarding your decision to file.
 What most debtors don’t realize is that in most cases, the decision to file bankruptcy is actually beneficial for the economy.

 The basis of our economic system stems from the ability to buy goods and services.

-The inability to have debts forgiven does not increase a debtor’s likelihood to pay their debts; however the ability to discharge debts ultimately allows for more money to circulate and fuel the economy.
-Additionally most creditors realize that a percentage of the money they lend will not be repaid, and that is accounted for in their high interest rates.
+The inability to have debts forgiven does not increase a debtor’s likelihood to pay their debts; however, the ability to discharge debts ultimately allows for more money to circulate and fuel the economy.
+Additionally, most creditors realize that a percentage of the money they lend will not be repaid, and that is accounted for in their high interest rates.